 Although public support for wilderness, national parks, and other public lands is high, these open spaces face serious threats.
 The sentiments that led to the Sagebrush Rebellion and Wise Use Movement are not in the past, Davis tells us.
 In his first chapter, “Public Land and its Discontents,” Davis details how,since the gains of the Tea Party in 2010, those against public lands have the support of a large number of office-holders in state and federal legislatures.“What was previously seen as the intemperate agitation of fringe activists is now the standard stuff of political platforms, floor debates, and campaign speeches,” he writes.

 Since 2010, conservative lawmakers have introduced proposals to:

 The Republican Party’s 2012 platform, for example, stated,“Congress should reconsider whether federal government’s enormous landholdings and control of water in the West could be better used for ranching, mining, or forestry through private ownership.”

 Unfortunately, the missing piece of the equation is public comment and a level playing field.
 Most land grabs and giveaways are acts of favoritism not patriotism.
-What could possibly go wrong when corporations control entire watersheds?

 Many of these initiatives are based on template legislation created by the conservative American Legislative Exchange Council (ALEC), which was founded in 1973 to support policies favorable to its corporate advisory board, including Exxon Mobil and Koch Industries.
 ALEC state legislators organized a 2014 conference in Salt Lake City that they called the “Legislative Summit on the Transfer of Public Lands”—an outright assault on the Homeland.